-Establishing the property owner’s knowledge and control over the dangerous condition on the premises helps prove liability.
+Establishing the property owner’s knowledge and control over a dangerous condition on the premises helps prove liability.

 Visitors’ Status in San Antonio Slip and Fall Cases

-While Texas law requires landowners to keep their properties in a reasonably safe condition for visitors, the specific obligations that a property owner owes to visitors depend on that particular visitor’s status.
-A visitor’s status will also determine how much he or she can recover monetarily from the property owner for slip and fall accidents.
+While Texas law requires landowners to keep their properties reasonably safe for visitors, the specific obligations that a property owner owes to visitors depend on that particular visitor’s status.
+A visitor’s status also determines how much they can recover monetarily from the property owner for slip and fall accidents.
 Texas law recognizes three categories of visitors: invitees, licensees, and trespassers.

-An invitee is a person who the property owner explicitly invites onto their property for public use or business.
-A typical example of an invitee is a customer that patronizes a business for the business owner’s benefit, such as a patient who visits a doctor’s office to obtain medical treatment or a customer who dines at a restaurant.
+An invitee is someone the property owner explicitly invites onto their property for public use or business.
+A typical example of an invitee is a customer who patronizes a business for the business owner’s benefit, such as a patient who visits a doctor’s office to obtain medical treatment or a customer who dines at a restaurant.
 People who visit public places, such as parks, beaches, and playgrounds, are also invitees.

 A licensee is a visitor who may or may not have explicit or implicit permission to visit another’s property.
 Invited licensees are primarily family members and other social guests.
 Other licensees who have implied consent to visit the property include salespeople, postal workers, off-duty employees, and delivery persons.
 The level of care owed to a licensee depends on their specific purpose for entering the premises and whether the property owner explicitly invited them.

-Uninvited licensees generally do not have the same rights under Texas law as those to whom the property owners have extended explicit invites.
-However, property owners still have a duty to refrain from intentionally harming uninvited licensees, such as creating a hidden hazardous condition that is likely to cause injury to people on the premises.
+Uninvited licensees generally don’t have the same rights under Texas law as those to whom the property owners have extended explicit invites.
+But property owners still have a duty to refrain from intentionally harming uninvited licensees, such as by creating a hidden hazardous condition that’s likely to cause injury to people on the premises.